riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 20

+I thought I was really clever in Part I - realising that I only need to identify the corners and that the input was friendly.
+So there were exactly 4 tiles with just 2 matching edges, which meant they had to be the corners.
+So I never did assemble a picture.

+Turns out Part II really did need a picture, not just corners.
+Anyway, one star is better than nothing.

 # Day 15

 Without even trying to solve it with simple vectors, I decided I wanted to try something new.
 I was alos hoping that the new thing would be superfast.
 I read this blog post and decided to go with the environments option: https://blog.dominodatalab.com/a-quick-benchmark-of-hashtable-implementations-in-r/